 1. Encourage innovative public transportation solutions that reduce carbon emissions, such as free bus or TRAX fare on orange or red air days;

 2. Provide subsidies to help low-income drivers trade in old cars for newer vehicles that pollute less;

 3. Create incentives for environmental conservation efforts, such as subsidies for ‘green’ development, construction of zero energy buildings, environmentally conscious business practices, etc.

 4. Support public agencies that oversee environmental protection efforts by ensuring they have adequate resources to address increasing environmental protection needs.

 Utah has a robust vote-by-mail system and an online process for registering to vote.
-These policies make voting more accessible and encourage high voter turnout.
-We must protect this right by defending the vote-by-mail system, ensuring a comprehensive citizen initiative process, and upholding the will of the people via voter-led efforts.
-We should also provide civic engagement literacy classes for young people to become familiar with and more engaged with the political process.
+These policies make voting more accessible and encourage higher voter turnout.
+We just protect this right by defending the vote-by-mail system, ensuring a comprehensive citizen initiative process, and upholding the will of the people via voter-led efforts.
+We should also provide civic engagement literacy classes for young people to become familiar and more engaged with the political process.